Skip to main content Skip to search Skip to search

 Sharon McKay is an award-winning author of many books for parents and children, including Penelope from the Our Canadian Girl series.
 Her first young adult novel, Charlie Wilcox, won the Geoffrey Bilson Award and was shortlisted for the Governor General's Award and the Ruth Schwartz Award.
 Charlie Wilcox's Great War, the sequel, was nominated for a 2003 Red Maple Award.
 Esther, her most recent novel for young adults, was shortlisted for a 2004 Governor General's Award.

-Sharon McKay's profile page
+Sharon Mckay's profile page

 Editorial Reviews